DeepCISO/demo-aitextgen-2022-01-31/README.md

 While the improvement from 300k to 500k in loss was quite minimal, whether it's the fallacy of man or something else, I do feel like the results tended to be significantly better as it kept nudging down a hundredth or two.

+#### 3. run_model.py

+* Inputs: `trained_model/*` and `aitextgen.tokenizer.json`
+* Outputs: to console

+Runs finetuned model - quickly producing memetastic results.
+Can also be prompted if you uncomment that line because I am lazy.

+## Results

-Biggest improvement right now is almost certainly the data model itself, grouping similar topics, understanding how context windows really work, and tuning the learning rate.
+Biggest improvement right now is almost certainly the data itself (needs more & longer data than just tweets), grouping similar topics, understanding how context windows really work, and tuning the learning rate.
+I don't see a reason to move to a bigger model at this time unless that is actually a big barrier to cogence beyond a sentence (which often makes a world of difference in how funny the results are), so...
+I'll find that out as well.